Trump's call for protests gets muted reaction by supporters

 That stands in contrast to the days before the Capitol riot when Trump stoked up supporters when he invited them to Washington for a "big protest" on a Jan.
 6, tweeting, "Be there, will be wild!"
 Thousands of Trump supporters stormed the Capitol that day, busting through windows and violently clashing with officers in an ultimately failed effort to stop the congressional certification of Democrat Joe Biden's victory.

-Since then, about 1,000 participants in the melee have been arrested, many racking up steep legal bills and expressing regret and contrition in court for their actions.
+Since then, about 1,000 participants have been arrested, many racking up steep legal bills and expressing regret and contrition in court for their actions.
 Some have complained of feeling abandoned by Trump.
-And conspiracy theories that the riot was fueled or even set up by undercover law enforcement informants in the crowd have continued to flourish online, with Trump supporters in the last two days citing that angst as a basis for steering clear of a new large-scale protest.
+And conspiracy theories that the riot was fueled or even set up by undercover law enforcement informants in the crowd have continued to flourish online, with Trump supporters citing that angst as a basis for steering clear of a new large-scale protest.

 "How many Feds/Fed assets are in place to turn protest against the political arrest of Pres Trump into violence?" tweeted Rep. Marjorie-Taylor Greene.
 The Georgia Republican also invoked a conspiracy theory that an FBI informant had instigated the Jan.
 6 riot.